igarashitm/xslt-json-poc/README.md

    </map>
 </array>
 ```
-In this XSLT, it performs an additional conversion to the logical XML document structure, so that
+In this XSLT experiment, it performs an additional conversion to the logical XML document structure, so that
 the document tree rendered in DataMapper UI would be more human friendly.
-Here is an example:
+Here is the output from the JUnit test:
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>
 <array>